browserengineering/book/book/chrome.md

     convince friends and relatives to switch from IE 6 to Firefox.

-Fundamentally, implementing tabbed browsing requires us to distinguish between the browser itself and tabs that show individual web pages.
+Fundamentally, implementing tabbed browsing requires us to distinguish between the browser itself and the tabs that show individual web pages.
 The canvas the browser draws to, for example, is shared by all web pages, but the layout tree and display list are specific to one page.
 We need to tease tabs and browsers apart.

-Here's the plan: the `Browser` class will own the window and canvas, and all related methods, such as event handling.
+Here's the plan: the `Browser` class will own the window and canvas and all related methods, such as event handling.
 And it'll also contain a list of `Tab` objects and the page chrome.
 But the web page itself its associated methods will live in a new `Tab` class.